Food Tour Lisbon

 At some point we got a red wine from the Douro region in Northern Portugal.
 Then one of the owners brought flaming plates of Chorizo over.
 The sausage is placed on top of a special dish, then the dish is filled with alcohol which is set ablaze.

 We ended our stay here with Bifanas, a traditional Portuguese sandwich with thinly pounded meat fried with, again, loads of garlic, served in a warm bun.
-I can see why this a favourite snack after a night out.
+I can see why this is a favourite snack after a night out.

 Pastel de Nata and Cherry Liquer